Sarasota – 5 Things You Shouldn’t Miss

 Marie Selby Botanical Gardens

 Once the home of William and Marie Selby, 15 acres of land in Sarasota is dedicated to the Marie Selby Botanical Gardens.
 The Selbys were nature lovers and Marie (who was the first woman to cross the USA in a car!) planted many of the plants in the gardens, including the bamboo that’s on Sarasota Bay.
-When Marie passed away about 15 years after Bill, she left the estate to the Sarasota community to promote nature.
+When Marie passed away, she left the estate to the Sarasota community to promote nature.

 While I was there I learned a new word – epiphytic.
 Having lived in Florida for the majority of my life I had seen epiphytic plants such as air plants and Spanish moss.
 I just never knew the word.
 Well epiphytic means that the plant grows on the surface of another plant and gets it food from the air and water.
 One of the great things about Selby Gardens is the educational value you gain from going.
 There’s an orchid program (did you know some orchids are epiphytic?), bromeliad program, plants from the rainforest, plants from desserts and even bonsai.

 The grounds are so beautiful and large it took me about 2.5 hours to look around and I could have spent even more time if I had wanted.
 In addition to walking through the gardens and stopping to sit and relax while looking at Sarasota Bay, I also stopped at the cafe for a snack.
 The cafe is located in the Selby’s house which is much more modest than one would expect of people who were wealthy.
 The cafe had indoor and outdoor seating – I chose to sit under a huge banyan tree and watched everyone enjoying the expansive lawn.